-If you need help to understand the information in this policy please contact Truganina South Primary School on 9296 1800
+If you need help to understand the information in this policy, please contact Truganina South Primary School on 03 9296 1800 or truganina.south.ps@education.vic.gov.au.

 PURPOSE

 To explain to Truganina South Primary School parents, carers, staff and students the processes and procedures in place to support students diagnosed as being at risk of suffering from anaphylaxis.
 This policy also ensures that Truganina South Primary School is compliant with Ministerial Order 706 and the Department's guidelines for anaphylaxis management.